Relive the 1950s through early ’90s at Highway Robbery Vintage

-Since 2011, the owner and founder of South Side’s Highway Robbery Vintage has given Pittsburgh guys and gals an affordable way to create truly one-of-a-kind styles.
-Tucked into the 14th block of East Carson Street’s booming business district, the cozy shop showcases the well-made fashions of yesteryear at alarmingly modest prices.
+Her shop, tucked into the heart of East Carson Street’s booming business hub, showcases the well-made fashions of yesteryear — the 1950s through the early 1990s, that is — at prices modest enough to justify the irony of its name.
 Collected from “house calls, wholesalers, dealers, and walk-ins,” every garment and accessory on display is both ethically made and environmentally friendly — a stark contrast to the mass-produced clothing of the millennium.

-“I love that vintage is very well-constructed,” says Colussy, “and the fabrics and prints are just awesome.
-It has a unique quality to it.
-And, wearing a vintage piece can really elevate an outfit.”
+“I love that vintage is very well-constructed, and the fabrics and prints are just awesome,” says Colussy.
+“Wearing a vintage piece can really elevate an outfit.”

-Originally from Aliquippa, Pa., the self-proclaimed “fashion history geek” often dreamed of one day curating fashion exhibits for museums.
-“I didn’t end up doing exactly that,” she says.
-“But I think I got pretty close, and that makes me very happy.”
+Originally from Aliquippa, Pa., the self-proclaimed “fashion history geek” remembers aspiring to curate fashion exhibits for museums.
+“I didn’t end up doing exactly that,” she says, “but I think I got pretty close, and that makes me very happy.”

-A nine-year resident of South Side, Colussy ultimately opened her storefront in the same neighborhood to reap the benefits of the area’s busy foot traffic.
-“It’s the neighborhood I know the best,” she adds.
+Having lived in the South Side for nearly a decade, Colussy strategically launched her storefront in the same neighborhood.
+Beyond reaping the benefits of heavy foot traffic, “it’s the neighborhood I know the best,” she explains.
 “I’m extremely lucky to have awesome regulars that live here who have been so supportive of the store.”

-See, here in Pittsburgh, we have this thing with history.
-Whether it’s a colorblocked 1980s windbreaker or a person, we ask about origin — not out of futility, or for the sake of small talk.
-We ask because we’re interested; because there’s something particularly humbling about sharing our own beginnings with others.
+We’ve got a thing for history, here in Pittsburgh.
+Whether the subject is a color-blocked 1980s windbreaker or a next-door neighbor, origin is important.
+So, we ask — not out of futility, not for the sake of small talk.
+We ask because there’s something uniquely comforting about sharing our own beginnings with strangers.

-And that’s one of the reasons Colussy has chosen to build a home and a future here.
+That’s largely why Colussy has chosen to build a future here.

-“Pittsburgh isn’t a pretentious city,” she says.
+“Pittsburgh isn’t a pretentious city,” she notes.
 “I think the people here have a lot of pride in where they’re from, and I can appreciate that.
-Things are changing and growing here, and that’s good, but I hope [the pride aspect] never changes.”
+Things are changing and growing here, and that’s good, but I hope [the humility] never changes.”

-+ After you’ve scouted sweet vintage finds, swing a seat at Colussy’s favorite Pittsburgh place: the South Side’s Cafe du Jour.
-“It’s always a great vibe,” she says of the French restaurant.
-“The food is amazing, and it’s really low-key.”
++ After scouting vintage artifacts, Colussy suggests grabbing a table at nearby French restaurant Cafe du Jour: “It’s always a great vibe, the food is amazing, and it’s really low-key.”